Menu

 “You will note that I have amended the Procedure so that it is clear that you are conducting four separate arbitrations and will hand down four separate awards although you may combine some aspects of the four hearings.”
 (See Arbitrator File No/105)

-With iniquity, this decision has stood without investigation for 18 years despite the TIO confirming, to both a Senate estimates committee hearing and the communications minister’s office, on 26 September 1997, that the arbitrator had no any control over the process because it was “conducted entirely outside the ambit of the arbitration procedures”.
+With iniquity, this decision has stood without investigation for 18 years despite the TIO confirming, to both a Senate estimates committee hearing and the communications minister’s office, on 26 September 1997, that the arbitrator had no control over the process because it was “conducted entirely outside the ambit of the arbitration procedures”.
 (See Arbitrator File No/71)

 The confidentiality clauses in my arbitration agreement, which appear to have been used since 22 June 1995 to stop a transparent investigation into the conduct of my arbitration, became null and void as soon as the arbitrator conducted my arbitration entirely outside the agreed ambit of the Victorian Commercial Arbitration Act 1984.

-On 17 February 1994, during this official arbitration meeting, Graham Schorer (COT spokesperson) asked Dr Hughes to assure us that the agreement the COT claimants were being pressured to sign was not Telstra’s proposed rules of arbitration.
-Telstra’s own transcripts of this meeting (see Arbitrator File No/103) confirm both the arbitrator and the TIO’s special counsel stated, “they had not received this document and had not read it and that it was irrelevant”.
+On 17 February 1994, during this official arbitration meeting, Graham Schorer (COT spokesperson) asked Dr Hughes to assure us that the agreement the COT claimants were pressured to sign was not Telstra’s proposed arbitration rules.
+Telstra’s own transcripts of this meeting (see Arbitrator File No/103) confirm that both the arbitrator and the TIO’s special counsel stated, “They had not received this document and had not read it and that it was irrelevant.”

 However, Arbitrator File No/104 confirms the arbitrator was provided with a document called “Telstra Corporation Limited – ‘Fast Track’ Proposed Rules of Arbitration” before 18 January 1994, one month before this meeting.

 This deception, regarding which version of the agreement we signed, was maintained throughout the various COT arbitrations.
-This agreement was NOT independently drafted by the special counsel, but by Telstra – the defendants.
+This agreement was NOT independently drafted by the special counsel but by Telstra – the defendants.

-This letter, dated 23 February 1994, from Telstra’s arbitration liaison officer, to the pending arbitrator notes:
+This letter, dated 23 February 1994, from Telstra’s arbitration liaison officer to the pending arbitrator notes:

 Telecom is of the view that Special Counsel and the Resource Unit should be accountable for any negligence on their part in relation to the arbitration process, given that these parties are acting in their capacity as experts.
 Therefore, this clause should not be amended so as to include an exclusion from liability for Special Counsel and the Resource Unit.”
 (See Arbitrator File No/3)